pselle/mealplanner/README.md

 ### Inputs

-Inputs are stored in a CSV with their name, category (base), calorie values, and quantity (ex.
-1, cup).
+Inputs are stored in a CSV with their name, category (ex. base), calorie values, and quantity (ex.
+1, cup), and the dry multiplier if relevant (empty if not).

 https://ndb.nal.usda.gov/ndb/search/list?fgcd=Cereal+Grains+and+Pasta&manu=&lfacet=&count=&max=25&ds=&sort=default&offset=0&format=&new=1